RaduAndreiG/lesson_react/README.md

 ### The application

 This is a web based application for **displaying a slideshow**, very useful for teaching purposes, especially for **video tutorials**.
 It displays the content of a markup file split between multiple pages.
+This application is supposed to be placed on 1/4 of the desktop, on the rest being the code editor and the browser, in such a manner that all of these fit into a 1920x1080 display.

+### Live Demo

+You can see a live demo [here](https://lesson.adxiom.com)

 ## Preview